 In order to support planet-scale sharing as explained in the previous section, we were required to build a powerful, scalable and entire serverless infrastructure for TileDB Cloud.
 This infrastructure enabled us to provide further generic serverless compute capabilities.

-So from monolithic databases, data management evolved to compute engines with pluggable storage, and now we take it one step further with TileDB: we introduce the concept of universal data engines with pluggable compute.
+From monolithic databases, data management evolved to compute engines with pluggable storage, and now we take it one step further with TileDB: we introduce the concept of universal data engines with pluggable compute.
 The main benefit is that data management features great similarity across all different applications.
 That includes data modeling, storage, slicing, access control, logging and interoperability.
 These features can be built once and be shared with every higher level application that needs to perform some more specialized computations.
 Abstracting data management and pushing common primitives down to a common storage engine eliminates obstacles and saves incredible amounts of time for data scientists and analysts that wish to focus on the science instead of the engineering, but also helps developers build brilliant new computational engines and algorithms on top of the universal data engine.